 9. Use Facebook Likes As Currency

-This is the same as using the likes/shares/referral as a raffle entry above.
+This is the same as using the likes/shares/referral as entry above.
 If you have paid downloadable, services, and/or products, you can ask visitors to like your page to get the download link for free.
 Extra: you can use this strategy to get email addresses, too.

 One thing to consider is to make your product or service really worth the user’s like/share.
 If you will provide a lousy product or service, it will do more harm than good.